cmfredricksen/full-stack-open-exercises/part-0/exercise0-traditional.md

     s-->>b: Data.json
     deactivate s

-    Note right of b:Browser executes the event handler which renders the code and the form to add a note
+    Note right of b: Browser executes JS event handler which renders the new data to the page

 ```